Skip to content

 display_name: multiply_stdev_above

-help_text: "How many multiples of the estimated standard deviation the current\
+help_text: "How many multiples of the estimated standard deviation can the current\

-\ sensor readout could be above the moving average within the time window.
-Set\
+\ sensor readout be above the moving average within the time window?
+Set the\

-\ the time window at the threshold level for all severity levels (warning, error,\
+\ time window at the threshold level for all severity levels (warning, error,\

 \ fatal) at once.
-The default is a 30 time periods (days, etc.) time window,\
+The default is a time window of 30 periods (days, etc.), but\

-\ but at least 10 readouts must exist to run the calculation."
+\ there must be at least 10 readouts to run the calculation."

 data_type: double